 The Consulting Career Path Explained: From Analyst to Partner

 A detailed guide to the consulting career path, from the entry-level Analyst role to the senior Partner level.
-Understand the responsibilities, skills, and milestones at each stage of a career in management consulting.
+Understand the responsibilities, skills.

 The world of management consulting is one of the most prestigious and demanding career paths for ambitious professionals.
 It offers the opportunity to solve complex business problems for the world's leading companies, work alongside incredibly smart people, and experience an accelerated learning curve that is second to none.